Browse

 The combination of oil and water gilding, matt and shiny surfaces, produces a lively finish.

-Gold leaf comes in a variety of shades and its correct application has virtually an endless life-span.
+Gold leaf comes in a variety of shades and colours.